hackingScienceBridgeAcademy/bridge-academy/docs/magic_eight_ball.md

 **This part is a bit complicated, so pay attention!
 Don't be afraid to ask a supervisor if you don't understand something.**

-To see if the user has shaken
-the Sense HAT, we'll have to use the *accelerometer* inside the device.
-The accelerometer basically tells us how fast the device has been accelerating.
+To see if the user has shaken the Sense HAT, we'll have to use the *accelerometer* inside the device.
+The accelerometer basically tells us how fast the device is accelerating.

+If you don't know what the word *acceleration* means, the next bit will give you a short lesson in physics.

+> **Acceleration:**<br>
+>  If *speed* is how fast
+> something is moving, *acceleration* is how fast the speed is changing.
+For example,
+> let's say you drop a ball from a cliff.
+At first, when you first drop the ball,
+> its speed is 0 (it's not moving).
+But due to gravity, it'll *accelerate* and
+> gain speed.
+By the time the ball has reached the ground, it's gained a lot of
+> speed.

 To get the information from the accelerator, use the following code:

 ```python